webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **HSM (Hardware Security Module)**: A dedicated hardware device for managing cryptographic keys.
 - **Knowledge-Based Authentication**: Authentication based on knowledge, such as passwords or PINs.
 - **Authentication/Authorization**:
 - **EAP (Extensible Authentication Protocol)**: A framework for various authentication methods.
+Typically used in wireless connections.
 - **CHAP (Challenge-Handshake Authentication Protocol)**: A secure authentication protocol used in Point-to-Point Protocol (PPP) connections.
+VPN authentication.
 - **PAP (Password Authentication Protocol)**: An older, less secure authentication protocol.
+Send password in clearText.
 - **802.1X**: A standard for network port-based authentication.
 - **RADIUS (Remote Authentication Dial-In User Service)**: A protocol and system for authenticating and authorizing network access.
 - **Single Sign-On (SSO)**: A method allowing users to access multiple systems with a single set of credentials.
-- **SAML (Security Assertion Markup Language)**: An XML-based framework for exchanging authentication and authorization data.
+- **SAML (Security Assertion Markup Language)**: An XML-based framework for exchanging authentication and authorization data. federated services: sharing of SSO w/ different websites.
 - **TACACS+ (Terminal Access Controller Access Control System Plus)**: A protocol for authentication, authorization, and accounting (AAA) services.
 - **OAuth**: A protocol for authorizing third-party applications to access resources on behalf of a user.
 - **OpenID**: An open standard for single sign-on and identity verification.
 - **Kerberos**: A network authentication protocol for secure authentication in distributed systems.
 - **Access Control Schemes**:
 - **Attribute-Based Access Control (ABAC)**: Access control based on attributes such as user roles, attributes, and environmental factors.
+Time of day, location, ip...
 - **Role-Based Access Control**: Access control based on user roles and permissions.
 - **Rule-Based Access Control**: Access control based on predefined rules and policies.
+Firewall,Routers ACL.
 - **MAC (Mandatory Access Control)**: Access control based on security labels and policies.
+Labels are typically hierarchical, such as "Top Secret," "Secret," "Confidential," and "Unclassified."
+Enforce strict access control policies and protect sensitive information from unauthorized access.
+Access decisions are made by a central authority or security policy, and users have no discretion to change access.
+Used in high-security environments, such as government agencies and military organizations where data protection is paramount and where the access control rules must be rigorously enforced.
 - **Discretionary Access Control (DAC)**: Access control where owners of objects control access to them.
+Microsoft Windows filesystem permissions.
 - **Conditional Access**: Access control based on specific conditions or criteria.
+Your a member of a group.
 - **Privileged Access Management**: Managing and controlling privileged user access.
 - **Filesystem Permissions**: Permissions governing access to files and directories on a filesystem.